THINGS TO DO IN BELFAST

 In the early 1800s, a bridge was constructed linking Newtownbreda village and Belfast, which was the start of the Ormeau Road we know today.

-Originally, Ormeau Road was known as the New Ballynafeigh Road but later had undergone a name change.
+Originally, Ormeau Road was known as the New Ballynafeigh Road but later underwent a name change.

 Its namesake is Ormeau House, the home & estate of the 2nd Marquess of Donegall, which the road ran past as seen below!